Caddo madtom: Geographic distribution

 N. taylori was known only from the upper Caddo River, a tributary to the Ouachita River, Arkansas.
-This small madtom is the second species (the other is Etheostoma palidodosum) apparently endemic to the upper water of the Caddo River, Ouachita River drainage, which originates in the Ouachita Mountains of southwestern Arkansas.
+This small madtom is the second species (the other is Etheostoma pallididorsum) apparently endemic to the upper water of the Caddo River, Ouachita River drainage, which originates in the Ouachita Mountains of southwestern Arkansas.
 They were found to appear in the upper Caddo River where the water is much clearer than the lower, more turbid reaches below the impounded DeGray Reservoir, which is where their distribution seems to end.
 They have now been collected from other nearby rivers, the Ouachita and South Fork Ouachita Rivers, connected to the same watershed.
 The first known collection of this species was obtained from the Caddo River, near Glenwood, Pike County, on February 21, 1970.
 Since then, N. taylori has been collected from the Caddo River in Montgomery, Pike, and Clark Counties in southwestern Arkansas.
 In principle, these fish are vulnerable to extinction by catastrophic watershed-scale environmental disturbance, and their distribution seems to have decreased in response to these vulnerabilities.
 This might be because species that specialize on headwater habitats might be particularly vulnerable to local extirpation because natural recolonization from adjacent rivers is unlikely.